By Linda Cornelius

 Note: I have my health quirks when cooking: I always buy organic and check for unsalted, unseasoned pulp and ingredients.
 I just want the quick help with no additions, that’s all.

-I found this slightly different recipe from Gennaro (my beloved kicthen hero, check him out, he is so entertaining and has many great and easy recipes)
+- I found this slightly different recipe from Gennaro (my beloved kitchen hero, check him out, he is so entertaining and has many great and easy recipes)

 Yes, it takes 35 minutes of cooking, but the good part is that it takes care of itself and you can still enjoy an aperitif with the husband, and check the kids while waiting.